 o What is a typical day/ week like

 o What percentage of the role involves x,y,z (if the role is varied)

 o How is the team structured, number of people, background of the people etc

 o What is the biggest priority for someone in the first month

 o What is the next stage of the process

 5) After the interview: Write down the questions you were asked.
 Reflect on your performance and learn from the questions you did not answer well so you can improve for the next one.
 Send a Thank You note, and if things don’t go your way this time, look for feedback so you can prepare even better the next time!

 Check out more interview preparation tips or read the 10 CV tips that will get you to that interview!
-And if upskilling or gaining a new qualification is part of your career strategy, come to our next open event to learn about the courses that are enrolling now for an early 2017 start.
+And if upskilling or gaining a new qualification is part of your career strategy, come to our next open event to learn about the courses that are now enrolling.